 Many great ideas are shared and built serendipitously.
-It’s not enough to sit back an hope that people will somehow have to opportunity to cross-fertilise their brains with people who are not in direct contact with them everyday (ie: in their team).
+It’s not enough to sit back and hope that people will somehow have to opportunity to cross-fertilise their brains with people who are not in direct contact with them every day (ie: in their team).
 So it’s important to create many opportunities for people to bump into each other casually throughout the day.
 Food and drinks points are a great way of doing this.
 Consider providing free tea/coffee or even breakfast foods and fruit for your employees. (it’s surprisingly cheap, but people really see it as a perk!)

 (Good examples: Bloomberg, DreamWorks Animation, Google)

 6. Use ‘dead space’ to breathe life into the business